 We all love to bask in the bright sun.
-It brings warmth, joy, tan…and sometimes wrinkles, sunburns and sunspots.
+It brings warmth, joy, a golden tan…and sometimes wrinkles, sunburns and sunspots.

 Sunspots?
 What are those?